sv-uml/ULearn/README.md

 A simple, easy-to-use Learning Management System (LMS) to manage employee training.

 ## Project Structure
+`server/`: Contains source code for ULearn server

-`src/`: Contains source code for ULearn
+`src/`: Contains source code for ULearn client

 `Weekly Update`: Contains progress reports for each week

-`WeeklyChanges`: Contains archive of source code as it stood in each week
+`WeeklyChanges`: Contains archive of client source code as it stood in each week

 ## How to build